 How many types of onions can you name?
+How many types of onions are there?
 Four?
 Six?
 What about 21?
-That's right, the infographic below lists 21 different kinds of onions, and you'll be surprised just how many you don't consider.
+That's right, the infographic below lists 21 different kinds of onions, and you'll be surprised just how many you never consider.

 The infographic, produced by She Knows, covers a range of different onion types with some useful tips on how they taste, what they look like and what they should be used for when cooking in the kitchen.
-A great resource for anyone wanting to quickly learn more about different onions and how to use them when cooking.
+After getting to know the onion ingredient from a to z, this is a great resource for anyone wanting to quickly learn more about different onions and how to use them when cooking.

-If you want to cook well, knowing the difference for every kind of onion is just one of the skills you should have.
+If you want to know how to cook onions, knowing the difference for every kind of onion is just one of the skills you should have.
 We've all stood at the supermarket shelf and gone for a trusty white onion when we could be making much better choices, this is a great place to start learning more about what is a wonderful family of ingredients.

-Below are just eight onion types that stand out for us, for their flavour, for a specific use, or just because we enjoy them, however, the infographic lists 21kinds of onion in total, a collection that will have you knowing the difference between your boiling onion and pickling onion in no time at all.
+Below are just eight types of onions that stand out for us, for their flavour, for a specific use, or just because we enjoy them, however, the infographic lists 21 kinds of onion in total, a collection that will have you knowing the difference between your boiled onion and pickled onion in no time at all.

 21 Types of Onions

 These onions are great for stuffing and baking, they're also delicately sweet which means they won't overpower the ingredients you combine them with.
-There size makes them the go-to choice for stuffing.
+Their size makes them the go-to choice for stuffing.

-Everyone forgets chives but they are a perfect seasoning for numerous dishes.
+Everyone forgets chives, but they are a perfect seasoning for numerous dishes.
 They provide a sharp kick to any recipe and they're particularly great for spicing up soups and salads.
-Stp underestimating the chive.
+Stop underestimating the chive.